frovedis/frovedis/doc/tutorial_python/tutorial_python.md

 - Machine learning algorithm library
 - Dataframe for preprocessing

-The Python interface wraps these functionalities can make it possible to call from Python script.
+The Python interface wraps these functionalities and makes it possible to call them from Python script.
 Since the library is optimized for SX-Aurora TSUBASA, you can utilize vector architecture without being aware of it.
 You can use it also on x86 servers.